UIUCiGEM/apPETite/README.md

 Welcome!
 This GitHub repository is home to all the data and results of the computational portion of UIUC iGEM's project.
 This is also where our final pipeline is located, containing the development of our machine learning model to generate novel PETase sequences.

 ## Sequence outputs
-This folder contains the outputs of our final pipeline.
+This folder contains the outputs of our pipeline.

 ## PD_RNN_V2_newseq.ipynb
 This Jupyter notebook contains the final pipeline for our model.